 For tasks associated with complex processes, it’s important to consider intelligent automation.
 At Basware, we are continuously looking for ways to increase touchless processing through smart processing, artificial intelligence, and machine learning.
 To define the differences, let’s look at a few specific examples.

-Invoice and PO matching – At Basware, we match more PO and invoice scenarios than any of our competitors through the logic built into our solutions, minimising the number of exceptions AP staff have to deal with.
+Invoice and PO matching – At Basware, we match more PO and invoice scenarios than any of our competitors through the logic built into our solutions, minimizing the number of exceptions AP staff have to deal with.
 If you rely purely on RPA and it’s a simple transaction with maybe one or two items or if everything on the invoice matched the PO exactly, then it would all work seamlessly by just relying on RPA.

 But when you get into the more complex scenarios with multiple items, or there is line-item details on the PO but none on the invoice, RPA can’t solve the need for human intervention to resolve the discrepancy.
 However, Basware can handle all those complex scenarios with ease.
 We do the same with coding – our SmartCoding uses AI and ML to leverage historical transactions to suggest coding even for non-PO invoices.